Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 For safety-critical systems, we care about the far tail: the 95th and 99th percentiles.
 At the 1K scale, $Q_{95}(E) \approx 40$\%, indicating that 5\% of runs exceed 40\% error.
 At the 100K scale, $Q_{95}(E) \approx 1$\%, representing a 40-fold reduction in tail risk.
 More dramatically, the worst-case error collapses from approximately 50\% at 1K to under 2\% at 100K.

 Formally, define the variance-collapse ratio as:

 From the data, $\text{Var}(E)_{1K} \approx 250$ (percent-squared) and $\text{Var}(E)_{100K} \approx 0.5$ (percent-squared), yielding:

-This is not a marginal improvement; it is a phase transition in policy robustness.
+This is a substantial reduction in tail risk, consistent with strong scaling.
 The model has learned not just to minimize mean error but to minimize variance, to concentrate its probability mass on a tight, reliable band of outcomes.

-The 1K model exhibits slow CDF growth and long, heavy tails: only 36.9\% of runs fall within plus or minus 5\% and 61.5\% within plus or minus 10\%.
+The 1K model exhibits slow CDF growth and long, heavy tails: only 36.9\% of runs fall within $\pm$5\% and 61.5\% within $\pm$10\%.
 The violin plot confirms a broad, elongated distribution with high variance, characteristic of an unstable agent whose decisions are sensitive to small variations in input.

 The 10K model collapses much of this tail behavior, achieving 83.9 and 96.0\% success under the same thresholds.
 Its violin plot narrows considerably, yet still shows noticeable spread in the small-error regime.
 The model understands the broad geometry of the control landscape but lacks the precision necessary for universal reliability.